 Exercise: 4 Excuse Busters

-You wouldn’t miss a doctor’s appointment – well, at least on purpose – so you shouldn’t miss your exercise appointment, either, says Justin Thompson, fitness specialist and personal trainer at the TriHealth Fitness & Health Pavilion.
+You wouldn’t miss a doctor’s appointment – well, not on purpose – so you shouldn’t miss your exercise appointment, either, says Justin Thompson, fitness specialist and personal trainer at the TriHealth Fitness and Health Pavilion.

-“It needs to be in your work schedule, or in your Outlook Calendar,” Justin explains.
+“It needs to be in your work schedule, or in your Outlook Calendar,” Thompson explains.
 “It shouldn’t be: ‘I’ll do it when I have time.’”

 Excuse #1: "I'm Too Busy."

-Being “too busy” is one excuse Justin frequently hears from clients, so he suggests multitasking.
-Pick an activity that you can do with family, or walk around the field while your kid is at soccer practice, he adds.
+Being “too busy” is one excuse Thompson frequently hears from clients, so he suggests multitasking.
+Pick an activity that you can do with your family, or walk around the field while your kid is at soccer practice, he adds.

 He also says breaking up workouts may help people who are crunched for time.
-“Do your cardio in the morning in your neighborhood, and then do your lift after work.”
+“Do your cardio in the morning in your neighborhood, and then do your lift after work,” Thompson says.

 Excuse #2: “It’s Too Expensive.”

-For those interesting in personal training, some fitness centers, including the Pavilion, offer options for shared or group personal training packages.
-“It’s also fun because you’re working out with people, but it takes a lot off the cost.”
+For those interested in personal training, some fitness centers, including the Pavilion, offer options for shared or group personal training packages.
+“It’s also fun because you’re working out with people, but it takes a lot off the cost,” Thompson adds.

 Joining recreational sports leagues is another inexpensive, fun way to incorporate exercise and keep your routine fresh, he adds.